-That's because the scalar foo is turned into 3+ first.
-This is more logical than you might think: with the rule about left to right evaluation, the foo is picked up inside the $((\ldots))$ and expanded as an ordinary parameter substitution while the argument of $((\ldots))$ is being scanned.
-Then the complete argument '3+ 2' is expanded as an arithmetical expression.
+That's because the scalar foo is turned into foo in the scalar first.
+This is more logical than you might think: with the rule about left to right evaluation, the foo is picked up inside the f((...)) and expanded as an ordinary parameter substitution while the argument of f((...)) is being scanned.
+Then the complete argument foo is expanded as an arithmetical expression.
 (Unfortunately, zsh isn't always this logical; there could easily be cases where we haven't thought it through - you should feel free to bring these to our attention.)